Okhtyrka

 Problem

 Kindergarten in Okhtyrka was damaged in May 2022 by a Russian attack.
-The local resistance to Russian attacks was very strong, the city defended themselves for a long time, it was even honored by a status of a Hero City.
+The local resistance to Russian attacks was very strong; the city defended itself for a long time, and it was even honored with the status of a Hero City.
 However, as a result of the long fights, the number of damaged buildings in the municipality is very high.

 This kindergarten is one of them.
 It provided education for over 160 children, including children with disabilities.